 Lender-placed insurance is usually expensive, and the servicer typically increases the borrower's monthly payment to cover the insurance cost.
 This added cost can hinder a borrower who's already having difficulty making the monthly payment from bringing the loan current.

-Force-place insurance usually provides less coverage than a homeowners policy.
-This is because it covers different risks than a typical homeowners policy.
-For example, a force-placed hazard insurance policy usually will not provide coverage for the borrower's personal property, such as clothing or household items.
+Lender-placed insurance usually offers less coverage than a homeowners' policy because it covers different risks than a typical policy.
+For example, a lender-placed hazard insurance policy usually won't cover the borrower's personal property, like clothing or household items.

 Lender-placed insurance also doesn't have liability coverage for instances where the homeowner is responsible for damages or injuries to others.